 As part of obtaining reasonable assurance about whether the Calcasieu Parish Ward 7 Fire Protection District No. 1's, a component unit of the Calcasieu Parish Police Jury, financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed one instance of noncompliance or other matters that are required to be reported under Government Auditing Standard and which are described in the accompanying schedule of findings and questioned cost as item 23-01 (C).
+The results of our tests disclosed no instance of noncompliance or other matters that are required to be reported under Government Auditing Standard.